Successful applicants - Round 1

 Eligible activities include:

-• Creative development of new performing arts work (i.e. brand-new work or significantly different interpretations of existing work).
+- Creative development of new performing arts work

-• Production, presentation/exhibition and distribution of new performing arts work.
+- Production, presentation and distribution of new performing arts work

 Eligible activities include:

-• Showcasing or exhibiting work at high profile international galleries or museums.
+- Showcasing or exhibiting work at high profile interstate or international galleries, museums or events.

-• Showcasing or exhibiting work at recognised international markets to which you have been invited.
+- Showcasing or exhibiting work at recognised international markets or events held interstate or internationally, to which you have been invited.

 Eligible costs include: